kingsor/EdoSiteWithHugo/content/english/post/2018-09-25-using-architecture-components.md

 ---
-date: "2018-09-25T00:00:00Z"
+date: "2018-09-25"
-description: This post is a note to self about a talk by Phil Shadlyn on Writing an App with Architecture Components
+summary: This post is a note to self about a talk by Phil Shadlyn on Writing an App with Architecture Components
+categories:
+- developer
 tags:
-- developer
 - android
 - architecture-components
 title: Using Architecture Components